mtaopp/laravel-fortify/README.md

 ## Installing Laravel

 # Standart Laravel Installation
 Open up a folder in which you want your new project.
 *change ProjectName to the name of your project

+Run in Terminal:
     $ curl -s "http://laravel.build/ProjectName" | bash

 # Add phpmyadmin to the docker-compose.yml
 Open up the docker-compose.yml and add following lines. (e.g after the mysql service)

     phpmyadmin:
         image: phpmyadmin/phpmyadmin:5
         ports: